 which itself was set thousands of years after Children of Dune

 it introduces more fascinating inventions of Ix and Bene Tleilax:

 no-ships, chairdogs, and shigawire.

-It also indicates that language has changed over time:
+Language has also changed over time:

 the Atreides are now the Odrade, or at least some of them are;

-the planet Arrakis is now Rakis; and so forth.
+planet Arrakis is now Rakis; and so forth.

 Gone also is any hint of an empire or even of feudal houses;